ThKrypt/QualCoder/13-Sqlite-data-structure.md

 The current v5 data structure is described to assist with developing sql queries.
+This structure is used by QualCoder 2.8.
+Older database structures are changed when opened with QC 2.8 to match this newer format.

 Tables are listed alphabetically.

 # Table: annotation